renaissance-publishing/renaissance/content/chapters/19-character-creation-and-advancement.md

-We usually find that it’s a good idea to give all members of the party the same base rez, even if a character dies and is replaced, or a new player joines; this eases bookkeeping, and it helps keep the party on roughly the same level of power.
+We usually find that it’s a good idea to give all members of the party the same base rez, even if a character dies and is replaced, or a new player joins; this eases bookkeeping, and it helps keep the party on roughly the same level of power.

 Individual characters can earn *bonus* rez under certain circumstances,